bradeneast/oakstudio.co/src/content.md

 - We hate time crunches, which is why we work faster and more efficiently than most design agencies.
 - We're trusted by over 25 businesses in Oklahoma and in the Midwest.
+- We aim to remove the uncertainty in branding.

 <section class="soft bleed">
   <Import from="/_/Person.html">